rubyspch/Javascript-Image-Filter-Page/README.md

 # Javascript Image Filter Page
- A web page that uses JavaScript to filter images on the click of a button
+ A web page that uses JavaScript to filter images at the click of a button